CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ### Skill List
 The following list does not and cannot aim to be a complete listing of all possible skills in game.
 Adding new skills as necessary will have to be done by the **GM**.

+For a human, a skill at level ten represents an absolute, almost god-like mastery of that skill.
+It is possible to go higher than that, but that should be extremely rare.
+Instead, the average skill a human could reasonably have in a skill they've been practicing for months, should be around two or three.
+Only years of experience allow for a four or five.
+Anything higher than five should be considered excellence.

 ### Physical skills
 These skills have a dominant physical aspect and are directly tied to a character's *physical attributes*.